O’Neil, Meghan M. 2019. “Crossing the Color Line in the 21st Century: Mortgaging Increasingly Diverse Neighborhoods.”under review. link

-O’Neil Kuebler, Meghan.
-2015.
+O’Neil Kuebler, Meghan M. 2015.
 “Closing the Wealth Gap: A Review of Racial and Ethnic Inequalities in Homeownership,” Pp. 113-120 in Race, Class, & Gender: An Anthology, 9th Ed., edited by Margaret Anderson and Patricia Hill Collins.
-Boston: Cengage Learning. more info
+Boston: Cengage Learning. link

-O’Neil Kuebler, Meghan.
-2012.
+O’Neil Kuebler, Meghan M. 2012.
 “Lending in the Modern Era: Does Racial Composition of Neighborhoods Matter When Individuals Seek Home Financing?
 A Pilot Study in New England.”
-City & Community 11(1):31-50. abstract & full text
+City & Community 11(1):31-50. link

 O’Neil considered each and every mortgage application filed and federally reported in the United States over a one-year period before the Great Recession and over a one-year period following the Great Recession.
 Multilevel regressions then focused on the top 100 metropolitan areas by population covering over 30,000 unique neighborhoods.
-Results concluded that standard mortgage underwriting practices in the United States may have violated the Civil Rights Laws of 1964 and the Fair Housing Act of 1968 on several measures which resulted in disparate impact for racial minorities, women, and mothers (family status: a protected class).
-Observed mortgage lending practices resulting in the undercapitalization of minority and vulnerable neighborhoods as well as the withholding of capital for prospective qualified female home buyers will perpetuate institutionalized practices that undermine intergenerational mobility for families of color and vulnerable families, support racial and economic segregation, stagnate the gap between women and men’s wealth in America, and ensure disadvantaged families reside in neighborhoods with lower quality public services like inferior schools.
+Results concluded that standard mortgage underwriting practices in the United States may have violated the Civil Rights Laws of 1964 and the Fair Housing Act of 1968 on several measures resulting in disparate impacts for racial minorities, women, and mothers (family status: a protected class).
+Observed mortgage lending practices resulting in the undercapitalization of minority and vulnerable neighborhoods as well as the withholding of capital for prospective qualified female home buyers.
+Such practices will perpetuate institutionalized practices that undermine intergenerational mobility for families of color and vulnerable families, support racial and economic segregation, stagnate the gap between women and men’s wealth in America, and ensure disadvantaged families reside in neighborhoods with lower quality public services such as inferior schools.

-You can learn more about my data sources and contributions here: One Page Dissertation Abstract
+You can learn more about O’Neil’s data and contributions here: One Page Dissertation Abstract